Roadmap 2026

 Why We Abandoned Matrix (2024) | Hacker News

-Most people want a Discord alternative they can use day to day: fast clients, good search, profiles and statuses, custom emoji, roles and permissions that make sense, solid voice and video, and moderation tools that work.
-That is where Fluxer's priorities lie.
+Most people want a Discord alternative they can use day to day: fast clients, search, profiles and statuses, custom emoji, roles and permissions, voice and video, and moderation tools.
+That's where Fluxer's priorities lie.
 Adding E2EE to text messaging adds real complexity, especially around search, moderation, history, recovery, and multi-device sync.

 Optional E2EE still belongs in the roadmap for personal notes, calendar data, DMs, and small groups.
 E2EE for large communities is out of scope.

-Voice and video are a better fit technically, and that work already runs in canary for enrolled testing communities using LiveKit's built-in E2EE support.
-It rolls out to everyone soon, then becomes enforced as supported clients catch up.
+Voice and video are a better fit technically, and that work already runs in canary for testing communities that have it turned on.
+It rolls out to everyone soon, then becomes required as supported clients catch up.

 #10: Creator payments